Kratom is a medicinal plant native to Southeast Asia.

 Red kratom is generally better for anxiety symptoms, while white kratom is better for depression.

-Kratom is safe as long as it is consumed responsibly, and that’s very easy to carry out.
+Kratom is safe as long as it is consumed responsibly.
 You just need to keep in mind two simple factors: frequency and dose.
 Make sure to use kratom only when you need it, and take the lowest adequate amount to avoid building a high tolerance.

 Related: What’s the dose of kratom?